Samarkand Kufic Quran

-Dating the Manuscript
+Dating the manuscript

 Based on orthographic and palaeographic studies, the manuscript probably dates from the 8th or 9th century.
-Radio-carbon dating showed a 95.4% probability of a date between 775 and 995.
+Radiocarbon dating showed a 95.4% confidence interval for a date between 775 and 995.
 However, one of the folios from another manuscript (held in the Religious Administration of Muslims in Tashkent) was dated to between 595 and 855 A.D. with a likelihood of 95%.
+Another study of the folios at the Museum of Islamic Art, Doha, has proposed that the manuscript was produced in the reign of Abbasid caliph al-Mahdi (r.
+775–785).

 History

+Tradition vs scholarship

-The copy of the Quran is traditionally considered to be one of a group commissioned by the third caliph Uthman; however, this attribution has been questioned.
+The copy of the Quran is traditionally considered to be one of a group commissioned by the third caliph Uthman.
 According to Islamic tradition, in 651, 19 years after the death of the Islamic Prophet, Muhammad, Uthman commissioned a committee to produce a standard copy of the text of the Quran (see Origin and development of the Quran).
-Five of these authoritative Qurans were sent to the major Muslim cities of the era, and Uthman kept one for his own use in Medina, although the Samarkand Quran is most likely not one of those copies.
+According to one report, 6 certified copies were written of which 5 were dispatched to various parts of the Islamic world, with the sixth being for Uthman's personal use in Medina.
+Each copy dispatched was accompanied by a reciter.
+These include: Zayd ibn Thabit (sent to Madinah), Abdullah ibn al-Sa'ib (sent to Makkah), al-Mughirah ibn Shihab (sent to Syria), Amir ibn Abd Qays (sent to Basra) and Abdul Rahman al-Sulami (sent to Kufa).
 The only other surviving copy was thought to be the one held in Topkapı Palace in Turkey, but studies have shown that the Topkapı manuscript is also not from the 7th century, but from much later.

-Uthman was succeeded by Ali, who took the uthmanic Quran to Kufa, now in Iraq.
-The subsequent history of this Quran is known only from legends.
-According to one of them, when Tamerlane captured the area, he took the Quran to his capital, Samarkand, as a treasure.
+Uthman was succeeded by Ali, who is thought to have taken the Uthmanic Quran to Kufa, now in Iraq.
 According to another, the Quran was brought from the ruler of Rum to Samarkand by Khoja Ahrar, a Turkestani sufi master, as a gift after he had cured the ruler.
+The Quran remained in the Khoja Ahrar Mosque of Samarkand for the next four centuries.

+Certified history

-The Quran remained in the Khoja Ahrar Mosque of Samarkand for four centuries until 1869, when the Russian general Abramov bought it from the Imams of the mosque and gave it to Konstantin von Kaufman, Governor-General of Turkestan, who in turn sent it to the Imperial Library in Saint Petersburg (now the Russian National Library).
-It attracted the attention of Orientalists and eventually a facsimile edition was published in Saint-Petersburg in 1905.
-The 50 copies soon became rarities.
-The first thorough description and dating of the manuscript was undertaken by the Russian Orientalist Shebunin in 1891.
+The mushaf was initially in Damascus, Syria.
+However, after Tamerlane sacked the city during the Siege of Damascus in the beginning of the 15th century, he took it to Samarkand, as loot.
+In 1868, the Russians conquered Samarkand in the Siege of Samarkand and as a result Russian general Abramov bought it from the imams of the mosque and it was sent to the Imperial Library in Saint Petersburg (now the Russian National Library).